yangbeomseok/KAIST_AI_Failure_Idea_Contest_AI_Crosscheck_Court/README.md

 ## 📖 Project Overview

 AI Crosscheck Court is an experimental platform designed to enhance AI reliability through transparent multi-model verification.
-By orchestrating debates between leading AI models (Claude, ChatGPT, Gemini, Perplexity), the platform exposes the decision-making process behind AI responses and identifies potential biases, hallucinations, and uncertainties.
+By orchestrating debates between leading AI models (Claude, ChatGPT, Gemini, Perplexity, Grok, CLOVA X), the platform exposes the decision-making process behind AI responses and identifies potential biases, hallucinations, and uncertainties.

 This project was born from the need to address the growing concern about AI reliability in critical decision-making scenarios.
 Rather than relying on a single AI's output, the platform creates a virtual courtroom where multiple AI models serve as both witnesses and judges, cross-examining each other's responses to arrive at more trustworthy conclusions.

 ## 🎯 Project Goals

-- **Cross-verify responses** from multiple AI models (Claude, ChatGPT, Gemini, Perplexity)
+- **Cross-verify responses** from multiple AI models (Claude, ChatGPT, Gemini, Perplexity, Grok, CLOVA X)
 - **Transparently visualize** AI discussion and consensus-building processes
 - **Automatically detect** hallucinations, biases, and uncertainties
 - **Clearly display** confidence scores and source attribution